The Unbelievable Benefits of Running Stairs

 • Step 1

 Take the stairs up and down for at least 20 minutes of moderate to high intensity exercise per interval, three times a day.
-However, the intensity of your exercise shall be determined by how much weight you’d wish to lose over a given period, and that is what we call an achievable goal.
+The intensity of your exercise should be determined by how much weight you want to lose over a given period.

 • Step 2